rugbyprof/1063-Data-Structures/Assignments/A02/README.md

 - In your `assignments` folder on github:
    - Create a folder called `homework_1`
-   - In this folder have a file called `1d_answers.md` with your solution
+   - In this folder create a file called `1d_answers.cpp` with your solution.